When are you reopening?

 Will the gift shop and sweet shop be open?

 Yes, but we will be limiting the number of visitors to adhere to social distancing.
 We prefer payments by card when making a purchase.
 Based on the current government guidance and advice, all visitors will be required to wear face coverings when in the museum, café and shops.
 We are unable to provide face coverings to visitors.

 Will the café be open?

 In line with government guidelines, we have implemented social distancing markers and there will be a limited number of staff working on each shift.
-For your safety our café will serving a reduced menu take away only service and all food items should be consumed outside the cafe at our socially distanced picnic tables.
+For your safety our café will serving a reduced menu and all food items should be consumed in the café at our socially distanced tables or outside at the picnic tables.

 Visitors will also be required to wear a face covering in line with the latest government guidance.
 Summerlee Café staff behind the Perspex screens will not be required to wear face coverings.

 We are unable to provide face coverings to visitors.

 Can I still use cash in the museum?

 The café and shops will be operating on a cashless basis, accepting card payments, including contactless payments, which would be our preference for everyone’s safety.